 - MARTHA’S VINEYARD

 ot just another North End coffee shop, Polcari’s Coffee has been a neighborhood staple for 77 years.
 Its shelves and shelves of jars filled with spices, beans, and extracts from around the world, wooden barrels of flour, grains, and rice, baskets of old-school candies, vintage register, and family photos on the walls all make you feel like you’re back in 1932, when the store was established.
 But while Polcari’s (not to be confused with the restaurant of the same name) has an impressive stock of spices, pastas, cheeses, and cold-cuts, the pinnacle of the shop is its coffees.
 With more than 27 varieties from around the word including some of the top brands from Italy, it’s hard to choose.
-The owner is more than happy to guide you through the selection of beans, weigh them on the 100-year-old scale, and personally grind them for you.
+But this is why knowing about the coffee shops near me can really help, as you find which ones offer the best service.
+For example, the owner is more than happy to guide you through the selection of beans, weigh them on the 100-year-old scale, and personally grind them for you.
 On a hot day, stop by Polcari’s for some authentic homemade lemon slush.
 Arpie

 A retired produce salesman named James “Nini” Limone sat almost every day in a folding chair in front of Polcari’s in a tailored suit and Borsalino hat singing Frank Sinatra songs and serving as the North End’s unofficial greeter.
 When he died in 2004, the chair was filled with flowers in his honor.

 Monday through Saturday, 9 a.m. to 6:30 p.m.

 These lines serve Polcari’s Coffee.
 Click to find more secrets on your route.

 Named the best travel blog in Boston by The Guardian newspaper